Arvinder Singh Lovely formally takes charge as Congress' Delhi chief

-New Delhi: Newly-appointed Delhi Pradesh Congress Committee chief Arvinder Singh Lovely formally took charge on Thursday.
+New Delhi, Sep 14 (PTI) Newly-appointed Delhi Pradesh Congress Committee chief Arvinder Singh Lovely formally took charge on Thursday.

 He said reviving the party in the national capital and fixing its organisational structure are among his first priorities.